LiteStage: Latency-aware Layer Skipping for Multi-stage Reasoning: Proposed Methods

-\paragraph{Protection from Latency Degradation.} We observe that beyond the "\# Skip" of 5, the latency gain does not appear, and additional layer skipping even worsens the overall inference speed.
-This phenomenon occurs because, although per-token latency decreases, the total number of generated tokens increases, leading to higher end-to-end latency.
-Since our search process jointly considers both accuracy and latency, such configurations are automatically excluded even when the target accuracy is set to lower values.
+(1) \textit{avoiding sub-optimal latency}: we often observe that accuracy and latency do not change monotonically with the number of skipped layers.
+As illustrated in Figure~\ref{figure:overview}, beyond the "\# Skip" of 5, the latency gain diminishes, and further skipping can even increase end-to-end inference time.
+This counterintuitive behavior arises because, although per-token latency is reduced, aggressive approximation often increases the total number of generated tokens, resulting in higher overall latency.
+Since our search procedure jointly optimizes accuracy and latency, such configurations are naturally pruned.

+(2) \textit{interaction between stages}: the profile ensures that the interaction between reasoning stages under different layer budgets are accurately reflected in the search.
+For example, if applying layer skipping at one stage and then searching another stage's layer budget, this process differs from searching this stage's layer budget with all others full-layer.

+(3) \textit{identifying most sensitive stage}: as shown in Figure \ref{figure:intro}(b), uniformly skipping layers across all stages yields an accuracy profile nearly identical to skipping only in Stage~3.
+This indicates that the final accuracy is bottlenecked by the most sensitive stage.
+The profile explicitly reveals such sensitivity, enabling non-uniform allocation that protects critical stages (\textit{e.g.}, Stage~3), allowing more aggressive skipping in robust stages (\textit{e.g.}, Stages~1 and~2).

+\paragraph{Offline Search Cost.} Table~\ref{table:search_cost} reports the overhead of the offline search, measured as the evaluation latency per skipping configuration (\textit{e.g.}, "\# Skip": $n$).
+Searching for the optimal configuration under a target accuracy requires exploring combinations of decoding layers and reasoning stages (\textit{e.g.}, "\# Skip"${\in} [0,n]$).
+In practice, this one-time offline search is conducted on a single GPU and typically completes within a few hours: approximately 2.8/6.1/0.9 hours on OBQA/CSQA/StrategyQA for TinyLlama-1.1B, and 1.5/3.4/0.5 hours for Qwen2.5-0.5B.
+Once identified, the optimal configuration is reused for all subsequent inference, incurring no additional search overhead.